 applicable to all array operations.
 Fig. 22 shows the time of the data distribution phase of the row, the column, and the 2D mesh distribution schemes for TMR(3) and EKMR(3) on 16 processors.
 From Fig. 22, we can see that the time of the data distribution phase with different distribution schemes for EKMR(3) is less than that for TMR(3).
-The reason is that the numbers of noncontinuous data blocks with different distribution schemes for EKMR(3) are all less than those for TMR(3).
+The reason is that the numbers of noncontinuous data blocks with different distribution schemes for TMR(3).
+Therefore, the packing time for EKMR(3) is less than that for TMR(3).
 Therefore, the packing time for EKMR(3) is less than that for TMR(3).